warren5236/WordpressWithVagrant/README.md

 WordpressWithVagrant
 ====================

-This project was used to demonstrate how to use [Vagrant][1] on a simple projects.
+This project was used to demonstrate how to use [Vagrant][1] on a simple project.
 More information can be found here: [http://www.thisprogrammingthing.com/2013/getting-started-with-vagrant/][2].

 [1]:http://www.vagrantup.com